athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 #### Summarize Results

 We cannot judge the skill of the model from a single evaluation.
-The reason for this is that

-neural networks are stochastic, meaning that a different specific model will result when training the same model configuration on the same data.
+The reason for this is that neural networks are stochastic, meaning that a different specific model will result when training the same model configuration on the same data.
 This is a feature of the network in that it gives the model its adaptive ability, but requires a slightly more complicated evaluation of the model.

-We will repeat the evaluation of the model multiple times, then summarize the performance of

-the model across each of those runs.
-For example, we can callevaluatemodel()a total of 10 times.
+We will repeat the evaluation of the model multiple times, then summarize the performance of the model across each of those runs.
+For example, we can call evaluate model() a total of 10 times.
 This will result in a population of model evaluation scores that must be summarized.

 ```